Major Network changes

 To help YOU understand how to make changes on the cheqd Network, the decision tree below visualises how changes should be carried out.

 Tree diagram showing when to use on-chain and off-chain governance

 - 1.Informal ‘off-chain’ proposal

 - 2.Formal ‘on-chain’ proposal’

 These will be discussed in turn.

-Once feedback has been given in an off-chain forum such as cheqd discussions or cheqd issues, the User proposing the Proposal can have more confidence that a Proposal will reach minimum deposit and be approved on-chain.
+You SHOULD gain feedback on you proposal on Commonwealth before posting any proposal to the cheqd mainnet.
+Off-chain proposals give the User proposing the Proposal can have more confidence that a Proposal will reach minimum deposit and be approved on-chain.

 Before you make a Network Proposal, you should engage people (ideally experts) informally about your idea.
 You should consider:

 Governance proposals potentially impact many stakeholders.
 Introduce your idea with known members of the community before investing resources into drafting a formal proposal.
 Don't let negative feedback dissuade you from exploring your idea if you think that it's still important.

 If you know people who are very involved with cheqd, send them a private message with a concise overview of what you think will result from your idea or proposed changes.